 The impact my speech has had on my mental health has grown significantly as I’ve gotten older.
 Surprisingly, kids didn’t react much to my speech impediment growing up, but adults have.
 For some reason, adults have decided that the way you speak is a direct link to your IQ capabilities and is an indicator as to whether or not they will respect you.
 Honestly, it’s the worst.

-Our organisation Speech Apraxia UK has loads of information to help you naviagate Speech Apraxia as an adult, whether that is to help with a diagnosis, therapy options, or simply a bit of advice...
+Our organisation Speech Apraxia UK has loads of information to help you naviagate Speech Apraxia, whether that is to help with a diagnosis, therapy options, or simply a bit of advice...
 Check out our resource page.

 Jaron Talks about growing up with apraxia and living with it today.